-The efforts completed by Gensource since summarizing the Project in the previous NI 43-101 Technical Report (Fourie et al., 2018) has significantly de-risked the Project.
+The efforts completed by Gensource since summarizing the Project in a previous NI 43-101 Technical Report (Fourie et al., 2018) has significantly de-risked the Project.
 Through the debt financing process, the Senior Lenders have engaged independent consultants to perform due diligence reviews on the following aspects of the Project: Technical, Marketing, Environmental & Social, Legal, Insurance, and Financial Modelling.
 While each review identifies and discusses risks related to the Project, no fatal flaws have been identified.
 Non-material risks can be mitigated through the implementation of accepted engineering practices; and, while CAPEX and OPEX were added to the Project to account for both identified and unidentified risks, the overall project financing package has also been defined.
-Incorporating these financing costs with the revised CAPEX and OPEX into the updated financial model (which, at the Effective Date of this Report is undergoing its final audit process), it has been validated that the Tugaske Project remains financially robust, demonstrating attractive economics.
+Along with the revised CAPEX and OPEX, the financing costs have been incorporated into the updated financial model and the Tugaske Project remains financially robust, demonstrating positive economics.